diegommir/ner_challenge/README.md

 - curator.bert_curator: This module is used to apply the BERT classifier on the questions dataset and select the desired amount of questions.

 ### 3 Model Approach
-Initially I thought about training only one BERT model that would be able to select through all categories at one.
+Initially I thought about training only one BERT model that would be able to select through all categories at once.
 But I realized that one question could fall into more than one category.
-So to train only one BERT model capable of that, I would have to take into account the possible combinations of classes, for example numbers|unusual category or non_english|numbers.
+So to train only one BERT model capable of that, I would have to take into account the possible combinations of classes, for example numbers|unusual category or non_english|numbers category.
 This would probably be a more elegant solution.
-But since the time is limited, I decided to train instead three models, each one specialized into one of the categories.
+But since the time is limited, instead I decided to train three models, each one specialized into one of the categories.
 This way the fine_tuner module was built to be able to train each model separately.

 ## Estimation Problem
 There is a secondary challenge asking for an estimation of how many questions each category has among the total Jeopardy dataset.